Skip to main content

 #

-Not exactly.
-Use the Beat app instead — it’s the local equivalent and works just like Uber.
+Not really.
+Use the Beat app instead — it’s the local equivalent and works exactly like Uber.
+Fares are similar to regular taxis.

 Does the metro run 24 hours?